 We can accommodate water happy assistance dogs - please confirm before booking

-Controls identified by tactile and bright colour markers
+Controls identified by black on white text, tactile and bright colour markers

 Suitable for those able to self-manage without dedicated support or with a dedicated carer (who could drive between sites)